sharc-lab/RealProbe-doc/docs/source/tutorial/install.rst

 Step 2: Download RealProbe
 ------------

 First download the RealProbe on github.
+It takes around ~2 minutes.

 .. code-block:: console